Degree Requirements

 A. Students may take one non-required course on a pass/fail basis each semester.

 B. Students may enroll for credit in only one supervised performance course during any semester.
 Students may earn a maximum of 9 units toward the degree in supervised performance and/or in group or individual performance courses, internships, and independent studies combined.
+School of Continuing & Professional Studies courses do not count toward degree requirements.

 Combined Studies